 - The documentation must clearly support the need for the requested accommodation(s).

 The Assistant Dean of Students will review the documentation upon receipt and may consult with the student’s clinician (if clarification is needed) upon receiving written consent from the student (the consent form is included in the disability service request form).
 The Assistant Dean of Students will then meet with the student to determine what accommodations will be reasonable and/or appropriate.
 The Assistant Dean of students may also consult the student’s professors regarding particular course requirements.
 A professor does not have a legal right to demand access to the student’s actual documentation, including testing scores, dates, or names of professionals providing such documentation.
-The United States Department of Justice has indicated that a professor, generally, does not have a need to know what the disability is, only that it has been appropriately verified by the The Assistant Dean of Students.
+The United States Department of Justice has indicated that a professor, generally, does not have a need to know what the disability is, only that it has been appropriately verified by the Assistant Dean of Students.

 HOW DOES A STUDENT APPEAL AN ACADEMIC ACCOMMODATION IF IT IS DENIED?